GiovanniSalmeri/yellow-sound/README.md

 `Source` = audio source, [supported audio sources](#sources)
 `Label` = description of the audio, wrap multiple words into quotes, [supported placeholders](#placeholders); it is ignored for third-party services

+All media files are located in the media folder.
+The `media/sounds` folder is the place to store your audio files.
+You can also create additional folders and organise files as you like.

 <a id="sources"></a>The following audio sources are supported:

 `name` of an audio track (MP3, OPUS, OGG, FLAC, M4A, WAV) in the `media/sounds` folder